 What Is Chapter 6 in The Great Gatsby All About?

-Chapter 6 delves deeper into who Jay Gatsby really is, where he comes from, and how deep Gatsby’s love for Daisy is.
+Chapter 6 delves deeper into who Jay Gatsby really is (read more on Chapter 6 Quotes ), where he comes from, and how deep Gatsby’s love for Daisy is.

 This chapter opens with a reporter asking Gatsby if he has anything he would like to say to the press.